ceyhunsen/ceyhunsen.github.io/_blog/2025-03-01-i-crashed-my-motorcycle-and-broke-my-wrist.md

 As I was closing my first year anniversary riding motorcycles, I crashed, on my own.
 It was a sunny saturday which the dates were showing 18th of January, 2025 and the clocks were pointing to 16:10.
-I couldn't slow down to a corner and went straight outside the twisties, into the bushes.
-After I mowed the bushes, hit the little trees and came to a stop.
+I couldn't slow down to a corner and went straight outside the twisties, in to the bushes.
+After I mowed the bushes, hit the little trees and than came to a stop.
 I was very fortunate to not hit anything during this period until I came to a stop.
-At the very last moment, hit my left wrist to a tree and broke it.
+But at the very last moment, hit my left wrist to a tree and broke it.

 {%
   include image_with_caption.html